Abecid/abecid.github.io/docs/_posts/2022-10-17-contrastive-regression-for-domain-adaptaion-on-gaze-estimation.md

 ![Title](/assets/posts/paper_review/7.contrastive_domain_gaze/title.png "Title")

 ## Abstract
 Appearance-based Gaze Estimation depends on expensive and cumbersome annotation capture.
-When lacking precise aannotation, the large domain gap hinders the performance of trained models on new domains.
+When lacking precise annotation, the large domain gap hinders the performance of trained models on new domains.

-A novel gaze adaptation appraoch, Contrastive Regression Gaze Adaptation (CRGA) for generalizing gaze estimation on the target domain in an unsupervised manner.
+A novel gaze adaptation approach, Contrastive Regression Gaze Adaptation (CRGA) for generalizing gaze estimation on the target domain in an unsupervised manner.

 - CRGA leverages
     - Contrastive Domain Generalization (CDG) module to learn the stable representation from the source domain
-    - Contrastive Self-training Adaptation (CSA) module to learn from the psudo labels on the target domain
+    - Contrastive Self-training Adaptation (CSA) module to learn from the pseudo labels on the target domain

 - Contrastive Regression (CR) loss
     - Novel contrastive loss of regression by pulling features with closer gaze directions closer together while pushing features with farther gaze directions farther apart.